chinnawatp1995/crypto-api/README.md

 Using VSCode REST Client
   If you want to test the API using the VSCode REST Client, follow these steps:
   Install the REST Client extension in VSCode.
-  Open the *.test.http file and send the requests.
+  Open the *.test.http file in directory ./test and send the requests.

 ER Diagram